algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecifications/technicalSpecifications.md

 ### Programming Language

-The software must be implemented in C++ to achieve optimal performance.
+The software must be implemented in **C++** to achieve optimal performance.

 ### REST API

-The software exposes its functionality through a Representational State Transfer (REST) application programming interface (API) running on a Hypertext Transfer Protocol (HTTP) localhost server.
+The software exposes its functionality through a **Representational State Transfer (REST)** application programming interface (API) running on a **Hypertext Transfer Protocol (HTTP)** localhost server.
 It includes a single GET endpoint with the following features:

-- Input: Accept IDs of both the source and destination landmarks.
+- **Input**: Accept IDs of both the source and destination landmarks.
-- Output: Travel time and the ordered list of landmarks in the path.
+- **Output**: Travel time and the ordered list of landmarks in the path.
-- Response format must accept both JSON and XML.
+- **Response format**: Must accept both JSON and XML.

 ### Data Source

-The software uses a .csv file named 'USA-Roads.csv', containing approximately 24 million nodes (landmarks).
+The software uses a `.csv` file named **'USA-Roads.csv'**, containing approximately 24 million nodes (landmarks).
 Each line is bidirectional, meaning that if a connection exists from A to B, it exists from B to A.

 Each line is as follows: